Jardines (company): Scottish leadership

-Until 1936, principles of staff recruitment, told by Keswick, remained Scottish first, Oxbridge second.
-"With all due deference to the 'east coast of England' [a reference to Cambridge] I do feel that men from north of the border are the most suitable for our routine business...
+Until 1936, principles of staff recruitment remained Scottish first, Oxbridge second.
+W. J. Keswick said: "With all due deference to the 'east coast of England' [a reference to Cambridge] I do feel that men from north of the border are the most suitable for our routine business...
 I am very keen on keeping the Scottish entity of the Firm.
 But I hope I have not conveyed that I have swung against the University man...
 I merely consider that he must be aided and abettered by the solid, plodding type from Scotland."

 Jardines is controlled by the Keswick family, who are direct descendants of William Jardine's sister Jean through the marriage of her daughter to Thomas Keswick, father of William Keswick, an early Tai-pan of the firm.
 While the leadership of Jardines is Scottish, the firm is international in its dealings.
-The staff of Jardines is predominantly Asian, with senior management levels composed of a mixture of British, Chinese, Indonesians, Europeans, Australians and Americans.
+The staff of Jardines is predominantly Asian, with senior management levels composed of a mixture of British and other Europeans,Chinese, Indonesians, Australians and Americans.

 The Keswicks have maintained a relationship with another prominent Scottish family, the Flemings, of which the author Ian Fleming was also a member.
 From 1970 until 1998, Jardine Matheson operated a pan-Asian investment banking joint venture, Jardine Fleming, with Robert Fleming & Co., a London merchant bank controlled by the Fleming family.
 In 2000, Jardine Fleming and Robert Fleming & Co. were sold to JP Morgan Chase.